davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 #### 6.2.2.2 Keys in the UE
 For every key in a network entity, there is a corresponding key in the UE.
 ![[Pasted image 20241023172927.png]]
+# 7 Security for non-3GPP access to the 5G core network